 I had been trying to unsubscribe from a vitamin site for months.
 I even sent them emails but eventually, I had to block them altogether.

-So there are my 10 tips for successful life coaching websites!
+So there are my proven tips

 If you are just starting out creating your life coaching website, I really recommend you check out Solo Build It! .
 It's a complete website and online business building package.
 And if you have a Wordpress site, Solo Build It for Wordpress and Yoast will be a great help in building your coaching business through your website.